TheOverfloater/pathos-public/docs/entity_guide.md

    - "Duration": The lifetime of each individual segment.
 Segments fade out completely after this time.
    - "Beam width": Width of the beam created.
    - "Sprite": Sprite to use for the beam trail effect.
-   - "Noise": Amount of noise in the beam effect.
    - "Attachment": If the target entity is a VBM type entity, then if you specify a non-zero attachment, the beam will follow that attachment on the entity.